Job vs Business: A detailed analysis that will help you choose the right one.

 Setting up your own business comes up with several challenges.
 Those tough challenges are the reason people defend corporate jobs.
 If you are comfortable living in a very secure life, then the business might not be the best choice for you.

-2) Capital Requirement
+2) Capital requirement

 Whether it is installing machines or any other setup, advertising, paying employees, or clients, you need to finance your business.

-Initial years in the business consumes a lot of capital.
+Initial years in the business consume a lot of capital.
 Starting your own business comes with the risk of losing everything you invested: time, effort, and money.
 If the business cannot flourish, it falls flat on the shoulder of the entrepreneur.

 However, if you are smart enough, you’ll find out ways to cut the cost of most tasks.